Find out if your extra car loan payments will go straight to your principal and how these payments will affect your car loan.

 What Happens To My Student Bank Account After I Graduate?

-After you graduate from post-secondary school, your status will change with your bank, which means your bank account will also see a change in status.
+After you graduate from a post-secondary school, your status will change with your bank, which means your bank account will also see a change in status.
 Just because you initially took out a “student” bank account and are no longer a student after a few years does not mean that your bank will close your account.

 Instead, the account will likely be changed over into a standard bank account with the typical fee structure that it would normally come with.
 Since you’re not a student anymore, you will no longer receive the discounted student pricing.